LonoCloud/conlink/README.md

 - 5 - macvlan, macvtap, ipvlan, ipvtap
 - 6 - string syntax: `conlink_port:container_port/proto`
 - 7 - offset by scale/replica index
+- 8 - either a single string or an array of strings

 Each link has a 'type' key that defaults to "veth" and each link definition must also have either a `service` key or a `container` key.